Daniel-Savio/iec-reader/README.md

 # iec-reader
-An desktop application to build and read SCL files
+A desktop application to build and read SCL files